 The Federal rate changes according to the Federal Funds Rate.

-The London Interbank Offered Rate (LIBOR) is also an index which is based for determining the variable rates.
+The London Interbank Offered Rate (LIBOR) is also an index that is based on determining the variable rates.
 Many international banks use the index to determine their base value of charge for other short term loans.

 By this process, the percentage points are added or subtracted from the index.
 By referring to the lenders and the borrowers, the point of 1 or 2 is subtracted and up to 10 points can be added to the index.
 The variable interest rate rises or falls in the behavior of the following index.